eD0o/web-performance/README.md

 - Speed Check by Request Metrics
   - Simple tool built by Todd Gardner (instructor of the course) for quick CrUX checks on any domain.
   - Allows benchmarking against competitors

 ---

-Here’s a new section you can add right after **4.4 - Chrome user experience report**, continuing the testing tools theme:

----